onera/paradigm/training/Python/02 - Exercise 1/exercise_1.md

 ```

 For the faces we proceed in a similar way.
+How many faces are there?
+What is their global number?
+Which edges compose the faces?

 ```{code-cell}
 %%code_block -l python -p exercise_1 -i 9